0mWindyBug/DataptrHooks/README.md

 # PoC : NtConvertBetweenAuxiliaryCounterAndPerformanceCounter
-the function converts the specified auxiliary counter value to the corresponding performance counter value; optionally provides the estimated conversion error in nanoseconds due to latencies and maximum possible drift , but we dont care about that! what so do care about , is the fact the function is calling nt!HalpTimerConvertAuxiliaryCounterToPerformanceCounter by a .data pointer in HalPrivateDispatchTable : )
+the function converts the specified auxiliary counter value to the corresponding performance counter value; optionally provides the estimated conversion error in nanoseconds due to latencies and maximum possible drift , but we dont care about that! what we do care about , is the fact the function is calling nt!HalpTimerConvertAuxiliaryCounterToPerformanceCounter by a .data pointer in HalPrivateDispatchTable : )

-In addition , we can pass a pointer (to a pointer) to a struct to it , and it wil
+In addition , we can pass a pointer (to a pointer) to a struct to it , and it will pass it along to HalpTimerConvertAuxiliaryCounterToPerformanceCounter , we can hook it and see the usermode sent struct ourselves... (identifying our client requests using a predefined magic)

+the PoC demonstrates exactly that